Datathon23-Mango-Challenge/Datathon23-Mango/README.md

 When the seed is clicked, creates an outfit for that piece of clothing.

+Generated patterns are created using the following main parameters:

+- **Colors:** Select preferred colors for different clothing items.
+- **Family Members:** Choose the family members of clothing items (e.g., tops, bottoms, shoes).
+- **Style Preferences:** Indicate the desired style, such as casual, formal, sporty, etc.
 ## Outfit Manager

 The Outfit Manager is a centralized space where users can organize, save, and visualize their selected outfits.
 Key features of the Outfit Manager include: